We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 UK Speech and Language Therapy Courses

-A speech and language therapy course in the UK is typically a three-year undergraduate degree that prepares students to become qualified speech and language therapists.
+A UK speech and language therapy course is typically a three-year undergraduate degree that prepares students to become qualified speech and language therapists.

-A speech and language therapy degree covers various topics related to speech and language therapy, including human communication and its disorders, anatomy of the speech and language systems, developmental and acquired speech and language disorders, psychology, linguistics, phonetics, and neuroscience.
+A speech and language therapy degree covers various speech and language therapy topics, including human communication and its disorders, anatomy of the speech and language systems, developmental and acquired speech and language disorders, psychology, linguistics, phonetics, and neuroscience.
 Students are also trained in assessment and diagnosis, therapy planning and implementation, and evaluation of treatment outcomes.

-Speech therapy training typically involves a significant amount of clinical practice, which is supervised by qualified speech and language therapists.
+Speech therapy training typically involves significant clinical practice, which qualified speech and language therapists supervise.
 This may include placement in various settings, such as hospitals, schools, community clinics, and private practices, where students can apply their knowledge and skills in real-life situations.

 Speech and language therapy programmes in the UK are regulated by the Health and Care Professions Council (HCPC), which ensures that they meet strict standards of education, training, and professional practice.